sonyawong/sonyawong.github.io/_pages/about.md

 Experience
 ------

-- 2021 - Present: NLP Engineer at TAL education group
+- 2021 - Present: NLP Engineer at TAL Education Group
 - 2018 - 2021: M.S. student in E-commerce Technology at University of Macau
 - 2012 - 2016: B.E. in Logistics Management at Zhejiang Gongshang University